Meisdy/Speech-to-Code-Generation-for-Collaborative-Robots/Setup/README.md

 ## Configuration Files

 Both components have a single configuration file that covers all runtime parameters.
-These are the only files that typically need to be edited when deploying to a different environment.
+Edit these files to configure the system for your environment.

 **Frontend — `Frontend/config_frontend.py`**